 - Lack of responsiveness

 These symptoms are not very common in men.
 Since women are more at risk of having a stroke than men, their risk of dying from stroke also increases, that’s why it is important to identify brain stroke as soon as possible to get its treatment started.
+So you may check the Best Brain Stroke Specialists in Delhi and choose the best one for your treatment.

 Causes of Brain Stroke: